afqueiruga/afqueiruga.github.io/_posts/2018-1-4-cornflakes-release.md

 ## Intro

 I have released the source code of my new scientific packages, cornflakes and popcorn.
-They are located on my Bitbucket repositories at
+They are located in Bitbucket repositories at

 - [https://bitbucket.org/afqueiruga/cornflakes](https://bitbucket.org/afqueiruga/cornflakes)
 - [https://bitbucket.org/afqueiruga/popcorn](https://bitbucket.org/afqueiruga/popcorn)